 Trademark prosecution is another significant element of Ms. MacDonald's practice.
-She regularly files applications, prepares responses to office actions, and appears before the Trade-marks Opposition Board and in section 45 proceedings.
-She is also regularly involved in arranging for filing of foreign trademarks.
+She regularly files applications, prepares responses to office actions, and appears before the Trademarks Opposition Board and in section 45 proceedings.
+She also advises Canadian client on global filings and portolio management.

 She has worked with clients ranging from small companies to large multinational corporations and operating both in Canada and internationally.

 LL.B., University of British Columbia, 2000